 2.3.1.
 Replace existing products with products of interest, where needed.

 2.3.1.1.
-Use the “up” and “down” arrow keys on the keyboard to zoom in and out from the products, respectively.
+Use the right mouse button and move the mouse to zoom in and out to product shelf.
+And use the left mouse button and move the mouse to change the viewpoint. .

 2.3.1.2.
 Click on the icons on the left menu bar to change the view of the virtual store (i.e., left yellow face = front view, top yellow face = top view, right yellow face = side view, and all lateral yellow faces = home view (looking from the top-left of the store)).